Alessandro-Salerno/SalernOS-Kernel/README.md

 * Try to be as precise as possible with padding and spaces.
 Any request containing `(){` or `a=b` instead of `() {` and `a = b` **WILL BE REJECTED WITHOUT FURTHER INSPECTION**

 ## Contributing
-For your Pull Request to be accepted, you must follow **ALL** the above mentioned conventions and standards.
+For your Pull Request to be accepted, it must follow **ALL** the above mentioned conventions and standards.
 You must also describe the changes you made in a simple and organized way, otherwise your request may take longer than usual to process and is more likelly to be rejected.
 Expect to wait days or weeks for your request to be processed.